 Tragically, children who have been sexually abused are at a much higher risk of developing serious mental health disorders.
 They are also 40 times more likely to die by suicide^, often turn to drug and alcohol abuse and are 88 times more likely to fatally overdose^.
 Without professional and targeted intervention, children who have been sexually abused all too easily fall prey to future sexual assault.

 The sisters are now living with one of our short-term Barnardos foster carers and are slowly beginning to heal from the horrifying trauma they’ve endured.
 They are starting to feel safe and to learn how to trust and be safe around adults.
 But each day, I worry that Rosie or Elise might turn to self-harm or even suicide.
 Tragically, this is a very real risk for children who have been sexually abused.
 For now, the sisters are deeply relieved to be living in a clean, safe home where there is always food on the table.
 Neither child wants to return to a life of fighting for survival and living in a home they described to me as “a garbage bin”.

 They are receiving the immediate medical and dental care they need, as well as art therapy to help them express some of their terror, grief, and pain.
 But the truth is that they have a long and difficult journey ahead.

 With the generous support of people like you, Barnardos can help them receive the urgent psychological support they need to remain safe in the future.
 They’ll also get support at school so they can catch up to their peers after a life of neglected education.

-Your donation to our Tax Appeal will help Elise and Rosie on their road to recovery so they can heal from their trauma and reach their brightest future.
+Your support will help kids like Elise and Rosie on their road to recovery so they can heal from their trauma and reach their brightest future.